proflim123/rmua/README.md

 The blue tree is a path from start to end

-The green tree has been removed
+The green tree is an optimized version of the blue tree, skipping any unnecessary nodes

-After outputting the points of the final route in terminal the OpenCV window will wait for you to press any key before publishing the message
+After publishing the path message the OpenCV window will wait for you to press any key before closing

 Click the window before pressing the key